DLM-IBM/glossary/index.md

 ### Web IDE
 {: #x7494461}

-In IBM DevOps Services, a browser-based IDE for web and cloud development that is built on the open source Orion platform from Eclipse.
+A browser-based IDE for web and cloud development that is built on the open source Orion platform from Eclipse (also called Eclipse Orion Web IDE).

 ### work item
 {: #x2173032}